Medical expert of the article

 Classification of ventricular tachycardia

-Electrophysiological classification of ventricular tachycardia includes topical localization of arrhythmia (left ventricular, right ventricular, fascicular), its mechanism ( re-entry, ectopia, trigger activity) and morphology (monomorphic, polymorphic, bi-directional).
-According to Laun's classification, ventricular tachycardia should be attributed to IVB-V gradations of ventricular rhythm disturbances.
-Clinico-electrocardiographic classification of ventricular tachycardias includes a division into paroxysmal and non-paroxysmal; stable and unstable (a sustained ventricular tachycardia lasting more than 30 s, in pediatrics - more than 10 s); polymorphic (several morphologies of the ventricular complex) and monomorphic; idiopathic (in the absence of signs of structural pathology of the heart and clinical syndromes) and VT against the background of organic damage to the myocardium; relatively hemodynamically stable and unstable; right and left ventricular.
+Electrophysiological classification of ventricular tachycardia includes topical localization of arrhythmia (left ventricular, right ventricular, fascicular), its mechanism ( re-entry, ectopia, trigger activity) and morphology (monomorphic, polymorphic, bidirectional).
+According to Lown's classification, ventricular tachycardia should be classified into IVB-V gradations of ventricular rhythm disturbances.
+Clinical and electrocardiographic classification of ventricular tachycardia includes division into paroxysmal and non-paroxysmal; sustained and unstable (ventricular tachycardia lasting more than 30 s is considered sustainable, in pediatrics - more than 10 s); polymorphic (several morphologies of the ventricular complex) and monomorphic; idiopathic (in the absence of signs of structural heart pathology and clinical syndromes) and VT due to organic myocardial damage; relatively hemodynamically stable and unstable; right and left ventricular.

-Ventricular fibrillation is the chaotic asynchronous excitation of individual muscle fibers or small groups of fibers.
-This life-threatening ventricular arrhythmia leads to cardiac arrest and cessation of circulation.
+Ventricular fibrillation is a chaotic, asynchronous excitation of individual muscle fibers or small groups of fibers.
+This life-threatening ventricular arrhythmia leads to cardiac arrest and cessation of blood circulation.

 Diagnosis of ventricular tachycardia

-• a normal sinus with a frequency less often than ventricular complexes.
-The RR interval is regular, but it may be irregular for sinus "captures".
+- normal sinus with a frequency less frequent than ventricular complexes.
+The RR interval is regular, but may be irregular in sinus "captures".

-Silks and Garson proposed criteria for a "primary" diagnosis of ventricular tachycardia in childhood:
+Silks and Garson proposed criteria for the "preferential" diagnosis of ventricular tachycardia in childhood:

-• The presence of AV dissociation present in most children with ventricular tachycardia;
+- the presence of AV dissociation, which is present in most children with ventricular tachycardia;

-• in the presence of retrograde atrial activation 1: 1, the P tooth follows each QRS complex;
+- in the presence of 1:1 retrograde atrial activation, the P wave follows each QRS complex;

-• the frequency of the rhythm of tachycardia is 167-500 per minute and should not exceed 250 per minute.
+- The tachycardia rhythm frequency is 167-500 per minute and should not exceed 250 per minute.

 ECG criteria for ventricular fibrillation are continuous waves of various shapes and amplitudes with a frequency of 200-300 per minute (large-wave fibrillation) or 400-600 per minute (small-wave fibrillation).
-Electrophysiologically, the myocardium in ventricular fibrillation is fragmented into a number of zones located in different phases of excitation and restoration of electrical activity.
+Electrophysiologically, the myocardium in ventricular fibrillation is fragmented into many zones that are in different phases of excitation and recovery of electrical activity.

 What do need to examine?